 Dave initiated a conversation about another new issue suggested by Delyne – that of inter-group coordination in the realm of diversity initiatives.

-Dave researched the Council Charter and noted to the Council that in the Charter Item E. under “Functions” stated that the Council will “maintain liaison with other various committees and councils through NOAA and NWS”.
+Dave researched the Council Charter and noted to the Council that in the Charter Item E. under “Functions” stated that the Council will “maintain liaison with other various committees and councils throughout NOAA and NWS”.

 With that in mind Dave will be asking EODMD for a list of all such councils, teams etc…